andrebergvind/big-tech-financial-analysis/README.md

 Microsoft presents the most balanced financial profile in the analysis.
 The company combines strong revenue expansion, stable profitability, high profitability margins, and strong market capitalisation without excessive leverage.

-Compared to long-term averages, Microsoft’s 2022 metrics remain exceptionally strong, showing that the company has maintained momentum rather than experiencing stagnation.
-Its net margin is the highest, reflecting operational efficiency and strong pricing power across cloud computing, software, and enterprise services.
+Compared to its long-term profitability averages, Microsoft’s 2022 metrics remain exceptionally strong, showing that the company has maintained momentum rather than experiencing stagnation.
+Its net margin is the highest of the companies analysed, reflecting operational efficiency and strong pricing power.

 The company’s low D/E ratio indicates a healthier balance between growth and financial risk compared to Apple for example.
-On top of that, EPS growth remained positive in 2022, suggesting strong earnings resilience even during periods of economic uncertainty.
+On top of that, EPS growth remained positive in 2022, suggesting strong earnings resulting in increased attractiveness among investors.

-For investors, Microsoft appears to offer one of the strongest combinations of stable growth potential, financial stability, profitability, and manageable risk exposure.
-The company’s diversified business model also reduces dependency on a single market segment.
+Overall, Microsoft appears to offer one of the strongest combinations of stable growth potential, financial stability, profitability, and manageable risk exposure.

 ***NVIDIA***

 NVIDIA is currently experiencing the most explosive growth trajectory among the analysed companies.
-Although historically smaller in revenue and overall profitability compared to the rest, the company shows an exceptional acceleration, showcased by its current profitability metrics over its average.
+Although historically smaller in revenue and overall profitability compared to the rest, the company shows an exceptional acceleration over the last years, showcased by its current profitability metrics over its averages.

-With one of the top Net Margins in 2022, NVIDIA possesses incredible pricing power and operating efficiency.
+With one of the top net margins in 2022, NVIDIA possesses strong pricing power and operating efficiency.
 The company’s 2022 EPS growth dramatically exceeded competitors, reflecting its highly profitable increase on a per-share basis.
 These two metrics combined signalise strong fundamental health, and a higher likelihood of future dividend payouts or share price appreciation.

-Despite having a strong Net Margin, NVIDIA's 2022 ROE was only 36.6%, falling below Microsoft, and substantially lower than Apple.
+Yet, despite having a strong net margin, NVIDIA's 2022 ROE was only 36.6%, falling below Microsoft, and substantially lower than Apple.
 However, this does not in any way indicate a weak operational efficiency, but rather that NVIDIA has not matured to the same stage as its competitors yet, as it is still not collecting the same amount of revenue compared to its shareholder equity.

 Although its market capitalization declined in 2022 alongside the broader technology sector, NVIDIA still maintained significantly stronger long-term growth momentum than most competitors.

-From an investor standpoint, NVIDIA represents a high growth, but high risk investment strongly tied to future technological and AI market expansion.
+From an investor standpoint, NVIDIA represents a high growth, but high risk investment strongly dependent on future technological and AI market expansion.